siberianfox/tinygwiki/TinyG-Updating-Firmware.md

 To transfer the firmware update to your TinyG you need to use a program called avrdude.  avrdude is open-source and runs on all major operating systems.
 The quickest way to get a binary version of avrdude for your system is to download the latest version of the [Arduino IDE](http://arduino.cc/en/Main/Software#toc1).

 Inside of the Arduino IDE directory you will find avrdude or averdude.exe.
 Below is the command that you need to issue to send and updated firmware to TinyG.
-`avrdude -p x192a3 -c avr109 -b 115200 -P COM1 -U flash:w:tinyg.hex`
+`avrdude -p x192a3 -c avr109 -b 115200 -P COM1 -U flash:w:tinyg----.hex`  (use the correct hex file name)

 **Notes:**<br>
-1. This assumes that the file (tinyg.hex) that you downloaded above, is in the same directory as the avrdude.exe is.<br>
+1. This assumes that the file (tinyg----.hex) that you downloaded above, is in the same directory as the avrdude.exe is.<br>
 2. While trying to update your TinyG you can have only 1 connection open to your serial port.
 If you have coolterm, tgFX or any other program that is using your TinyG's serial port connection you will first need to disconnect before attempting to update your TinyG.<br>
 3. COM1 was the port that I used on my system.
 This could be different on your system.
-For instance this is an example of an OSX avrdude commandline.  `avrdude -p x192a3 -c avr109 -b 115200 -P /dev/tty.usbserial-AE01DWZS -U flash:w:tinyg.hex`<br>
+For instance this is an example of an OSX avrdude commandline.  `avrdude -p x192a3 -c avr109 -b 115200 -P /dev/tty.usbserial-AE01DWZS -U flash:w:tinyg-master-380.08.hex`<br>
 4. On Windows, avrdude is found in \Arduino\hardware\tools\avr\bin .
 Open a command window, navigate to the avrdude directory.
 Issue the avrdude command from there.
 Your com port is the same one that CoolTerm uses.
 CoolTerm and avrdude can't both use the com port at the same time.
 Mine was COM9.

 If all worked correctly, you should see the following dialog if the loader works correctly
 <pre>
-macintosh-3:default username$ avrdude -p x192a3 -c avr109 -b 115200 -P /dev/tty.usbserial-AE01DWZS -U flash:w:tinyg.hex
+macintosh-3:default username$ avrdude -p x192a3 -c avr109 -b 115200 -P /dev/tty.usbserial-AE01DWZS -U flash:w:tinyg----.hex

 Connecting to programmer: .
 Found programmer: Id = "XBoot++"; type = S